cast-org/figuration/docs/layout/flexbox.md

 The opt-in mode is compiled into Figuration's base CSS by default.
 This can be controlled by changing the `$enable-flex-opt` Sass variable.

 To use the opt-in mode, simply add another class to parent element.
+An example would be to use the grid layout in flexbox mode, you would add a `.row-flex` class to the `.row` element.
 More information and caveats can be found in the documentation for each component, see the [What's Included section](#whats-included) above.

 A quick list of the opt-in classes are:

 - `.row-flex`
 - `.card-deck-flex`
 - `.card-group-flex`
+- `.input-group-flex`

 ## Full Flexbox Mode

 If you're familiar with modifying variables in Sass---or any other CSS preprocessor---you'll be right at home to move into flexbox mode.
+Compiling the Sass in full flexbox mode will not generate the opt-in flexbox classes, as they are no longer needed.

 1. Open the `_settings.scss` file and find the `$enable-flex-full` variable.
     - You may also copy the setting into the `_custom.scss` file if you wish to use a custom configuration.